jack-guzya/lodash-presentation/src/transcript.md

 * contains -> includes
 * etc

-## Slide №4 (Is it relevant today?)
+## Slide 5 (Is it relevant today?)

 You ask: why should we use Lodash?
 After all, there are almost all native JavaScript methods that we can use without Lodash.
-There are differences, and you will see this when I talk about the possibilities of this library.
+You will get an answer when I talk about the possibilities of this library.

-## Slide №5 (Possibilities)
+## Slide 6 (Possibilities)

 So, we pass directly to Lodash itself.
 It can be broken down into several main areas: